 - S. Percy Smith, Arai-te-tonga, the ancient marae at Rarotonga, The Journal of the Polynesian Society, volume 12 1903, p.
 218 – 220.
 Accessed 13.01.11.

-The diverse Cook Islands represent a true spirit of southern seas – on many of these islands people still are living slow paced and tasty lives amidst beautiful scenery.
-As always, there is the other side of coin: frequent warfare in the past, terrible hurricanes and worries about rising sea level.
-Islands are associated with New Zealand – but nevertheless they represent an independent nation.
+The diverse Cook Islands represent a true spirit of southern seas: on many of these islands, people still are living slow-paced and tasty lives amidst beautiful scenery.
+As always, there is the other side of the coin: frequent warfare in the past, terrible hurricanes, and worries about rising sea levels.

 Even today, we can admit with some pleasure, there are thousands of mysteries left for us.